mikeonslow/elm-workshop/part2/README.md

 #### Starting the app

+Let's start out by moving into the directory for this part by running `cd part2` in a terminal

 One of the easiest ways to run an Elm app on your computer _without_ having an HTML file to embed it into is to run the Elm Reactor.
 We can do this now by simply running the following command in our terminal `elm reactor`.